yavin-dev/docs/pages/guide/03-start.md

 }
 ```

-For larger dimensions, you can specify an alternate semantic table (typically a dimension table) that can be searched for values by adding the `tableSource` attribute:
+When your dataset does have a dedicated dimension table, you can specify an alternate semantic model that can be searched for values by adding the `tableSource` attribute.

 ```
 {